jloisel/t440p/README.md

 Now you can go through the install.

-### Bootable USB Drive
+## Bootable USB Drive

+### From macOS

-The guide [how to create a Mojave USB Installer Drive](https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) explains how to create a USB flash drive to install MacOs on your T440p.
+The guide [how to create a macOS USB Installer Drive](https://hackintosher.com/guides/how-to-make-a-macos-10-14-mojave-flash-drive-installer/) explains how to create a USB flash drive to install MacOs on your T440p.

 ### Copy EFI Folder to USB